The cascade theory of human consciousness answers common questions about it as follows:

 7. Why does the conscious experience never fail?
 Brain states that give new smells or feelings are experienced with no more effort than familiar ones.
 How does consciousness know what experience to generate each time, without fail?
 If the cascade of consciousness builds up from individual nerve observations, the experience is built from scratch each time.
 Consciousness never fails because every experience is generated from the ground up.

 8. Can consciousness change?
-Consciousness based on neural synchrony can grow or shrink as nerves join or leave the ensemble.
-This explains why “I” may take a while to fully form after sleeping.
+Consciousness based on neural synchrony can grow or shrink as nerves join or leave the ensemble, so “I” take a while to fully emerge after sleeping.
 If consciousness increases as nerves synchronize better, one can be more or less conscious over a day or lifetime.
-It can also reduce by dissociation when the unitary self falls apart, as seen in multiple personality cases.
-Consciousness generated by nerve synchrony can increase or reduce over time.
+Consciousness can also reduce by dissociation, when the unitary self falls apart, as seen in multiple personality cases.

 9. Can consciousness observe itself?
-An observation is an observer-observed interaction where the observer isn’t the observed, so an entity can only observe itself by dividing into observing and observed parts.
-Brains do this when the intellect observes the emotions, as interpreter theory proposes, but consciousness as an entanglement can’t split into parts so it can’t do that.
+An observation is an observer-observed interaction where the observer isn’t the observed, so to observe itself an entity has to divide into observing and observed parts.
+Brains do this when the intellect observes the emotions, as interpreter theory proposes, but consciousness as an entanglement can’t split into parts.
 Yet somehow, our ability to observe includes knowing that we observe.
-To identify with the observer not the observed may underlie the gnostic saying “Know Thyself”.
+The Gnostic saying “Know Thyself” is explored further in Chapter 7.

-If human consciousness sets us apart in the animal kingdom, how did it evolve??
+If consciousness sets us apart in the animal kingdom, how then did it evolve??